-- 2 tbsps. of cooking oil
+- 2 tablespoons cooking oil

-- 1 carrot, peeled and thinly sliced
+- 1 carrot peeled and thinly sliced

-- 1 chayote, peeled and thinly sliced
+- 1 chayote peeled and thinly sliced

-- 1 small onion, sliced
+- 1 small onion sliced

-- 1 tsp. of minced garlic
+- 1 teaspoon minced garlic

 - salt and pepper

-- 12 hard-boiled quail eggs, shelled
+- 12 quail eggs hard-boiled and shelled

-- toasted black sesame seeds (see how to dry toast in a pan)
+- toasted black sesame seeds

-- Heat the cooking in a wok or frying pan.
+Heat the cooking in a wok or frying pan.

-- Stir fry the carrot and chayote for about two minutes.
+Stir fry the carrot and chayote for about two minutes.
 Add the capsicum; stir fry for another minute.

-- Add the onion and garlic.
+Add the onion and garlic.
 Sprinkle with salt and pepper.
 Stir fry for another minute.

-- Add the quail eggs.
+Add the quail eggs.
 Stir fry just long enough to heat them through.

-- To assemble the dish, arrange the fried tofu skins on one side of the platter then tip the stir fried vegetables on the other side.
+To assemble the dish, arrange the fried tofu skins on one side of the platter then tip the stir fried vegetables on the other side.
 Drizzle the sweet and sour sauce over the tofu skins and vegetables.
 Sprinkle with toasted sesame seeds.